ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     This function sets up an interruptible operation to perform a key agreement.
     A key agreement algorithm takes two inputs: a private key ``private_key``, and a public key ``peer_key``.

+    When the interruptible operation completes, the shared secret is output in a key.
+The key's location, policy, and type are taken from ``attributes``.
+The size of the key is always the bit-size of the shared secret, rounded up to a whole number of bytes.

     After a successful call to `psa_key_agreement_iop_setup()`, the operation is active.
     The operation can be completed by calling `psa_key_agreement_iop_complete()` repeatedly, until it returns a status code that is not :code:`PSA_OPERATION_INCOMPLETE`.
     Once active, the application must eventually terminate the operation.